 Study Area and Study Period

 Maricopa County is a 9,203 square mile range located in the southwestern portion of Arizona and lies within the Basin and Range Province (Rasmussen, 2012 and Golden, et al., 2008).
 This landscape includes steep, linear mountain ranges that alternate with lengthy deserts created from sand filling in the basins (Rasmussen, 2012).
 Due to Arizona’s diverse landscape, arid climate, and sparse cloud cover, the temperature varies dramatically from season to season and from daytime to nighttime.
-Located in an arid subtropical climate, Maricopa County has an average annual temperature of 71.25 °F, an annual high temperature of 88.5 °F, and the highest average high during the month of July at 108 °F (U.S. Climate Data, 2015 and USA, 2015).
+Located in an arid subtropical climate, Maricopa County has an average annual temperature of 71.25 °F, an annual average high temperature of 88.5 °F, and the highest average high during the month of July at 108 °F (U.S. Climate Data, 2015 and USA, 2015).
 The county also has an annual average humidity of 80.59%, a UV index of 6.4, a heat index of 72 °F (giving how hot it feels by comparing temperature and humidity where exposure to full sunshine can increase this value by 15 °F), and a comfort index of 46/100, with higher numbers being more comfortable than lower (Sperlings Best Places, 2014, USA, 2015, and National Weather Service, 2014).
 The hottest temperature was 122 °F on July 27 and 28 in 1995 and the average number of days per year where the high temperature was 100 °F or more was 116 days (Mesa.AZweather, 2014).
 104-128 °F is NOAA’s Heat Index “danger” zone and serves as an appropriate threshold for severe heat stress as anything higher will likely result in sunstroke and heatstroke (Harlan, 2003).
 Maricopa County has an average of 296 sunny days a year and receives an annual average precipitation of 8.92 inches with the greatest amount received in the months of March, July, and December (USA, 2015, U.S. Climate Data, 2015, and Sperlings Best Places, 2014).
 In most cases, the majority of heat distress calls occur during the hot and moist North American Monsoon period later in the summer when the ground gets excessively heated and that moisture-filled air rises along the mountain ranges to produce thunderstorms (Golden et al., 2008 and Sperlings Best Places, 2014).

-This research focuses on the extreme heat during the hottest months of the year from May through October during the period between 2006 and 2014.
-Our climatology goes back to 2002 to include more reference data.
+This research focused on the extreme heat during the hottest months of the year from May through October during the period between 2006 and 2014.
+Our climatology went back to 2002 to include more reference data.

 National Applications Addressed

-Our project primarily addresses Health & Air Quality as well as Climate.
-The results of this project primarily contribute to the public health facet, as it will help Maricopa County ensure its residents are safe during the periods of extreme heat.
+Our project primarily addressed Health & Air Quality as well as Climate.
+The results of this project primarily contributed to the public health facet, as it will help Maricopa County ensure its residents are safe during the periods of extreme heat.

 Project Partners

 Partnering with this project are the Arizona Department of Health Services (ADHS), the Environmental Remote Sensing and Informatics Lab (ERSL) at Arizona State University (ASU), and the Center for Policy Informatics (CPI) at ASU.
 ADHS coordinates the statewide heat safety task force, for which the Maricopa County Department of Public Health and ASU are active participants, and leads the state’s participation in Centers for Disease Control and Prevention’s (CDC) Building Resilience against Climate Effects initiative.
-Decision support tools and project findings will be shared through statewide heat safety meetings.
+Decision support tools and project findings were shared through statewide heat safety meetings.

 III.
 Methodology